-In early November 2013 Jase and I were on holiday at Walt Disney World.
-It was his first trip and my all time favourite place (it really is the most magical place on earth) so we booked Mickey’s Very Merry Christmas Party for our first night.
+In early November 2013 Jase and I were on holiday at the wonderfully magical place that is (you guessed it) Walt Disney World.
+It was his first trip and knowing that it is my all time favourite place (it really is the most magical place on earth) I wanted our first day to be the “best day ever!”

-The Christmas party rolled around and we enjoyed the festive shows, fireworks and parade whilst sipping hot-chocolate as it snowed on Mainstreet USA.
+The Christmas party rolled around and we enjoyed everything we could possibly squeeze in from the festive shows, fireworks and parade, all whilst sipping hot-chocolate as it snowed on Mainstreet USA.
+Can you say magic?

-His plans went out the window, mainly because the park was so crowded that we ended up stood on top of a small wall surrounded by many, many other huddled guests.
+His plans went completely out the window, mainly because the park was so crowded that we ended up stood on top of a small wall surrounded by many, many other huddled guests.
+You know the feeling right?
 If he managed to get down to his knee at this point I would’ve been amazed.

-The park was nearing to close after the show and everyone was heading to the hotel buses outside the front of the park.
+Fastforward a little, the park was nearing the time to close and everyone was heading to the resort buses outside the front of the park.
 At this point Jase said he wanted to wander by the castle.. in the opposite direction to the exit.

 Typically Jase doesn’t remember what he said either because he was too nervous, so that will always be a mystery.
-We had the best holiday and Disney really helped us celebrate.
+We had the best holiday (it’s not just for kids you know) and Disney really helped us celebrate.
 Just as well I said yes because it would’ve been a bloody awkward 2 weeks away if I said no right?

 Well, roll on the wedding!